 [hlysnan] in old English means to listen with intention and attention.
 The exhibition and the publication titled [hlysnan] The Notion and Politics of Listening prepared by the curators Berit Fischer and Kevin Muhlen for the Casino Luxembourg – Forum d’art contemporain presents sounds that inspire to reflect on spatial and sociopolitical relations.
 The selection of recordings presented in the Casino carries meaningful messages that examine usually unexplored territories, like the impact of drone surveillance on civil communities in FATA, the voice as a tool to gain position in society, historical speeches as a source of recreation of history, the concept of mimesis as resistance, etc. As for the publication that accompanies the exhibition, it is a conceptual piece that records some aspects of work made by sound artists who take part in the [hlysnan] project.
 The book contains, among others, a very interesting essay by Peter Cusack who is a ‘sonic journalist’ and records sounds in dangerous places like Chernobyl.
 Anther essay worth mentioning is a piece about the linguistic diversity under threat of disappearing by John Wynne.

 The exhibition focuses rather on sound than an image.
 There is a sense of emptiness in the rooms which enhances the experience of listening.
 The artists invited by the curators presented powerful projects that made me listen and think about some of the aspects of sociopolitical dependencies I didn’t realize existed.
 The curators wanted as little visuals as possible.
-For me that was an invitation to produce some drawings.
-The images below are some of the drawings I made while listening to the recordings in the Casino Luxembourg.

 The sonic bleed of a circling drone that one cannot necessarily see, but hear, is a constant reminder that a deadly strike may come at any time, quite literally out of the blue.